 Train safety in Greece and the problems of the country’s rail system have been known for years.
 Rail workers, conductors, and members of the signaling and safety committee had all complained about the situation of the rails.
 Calls were made for repairs, more staffing, and more funding.

-In 2021, the OSE administration sent a letter to the Ministry of Transport and Infrastructure arguing 135 million euros per year would be needed for proper operation.
-OSE’s budget in 2021 was a fraction of that– €50 million per year, and in 2022 it dropped even further to €45 million.
-As of July 2023, OSE’s annual funding was increased to €75 million.
+In 2021, the OSE administration sent a letter to the ministry of transport and infrastructure arguing 135 million euros per year would be needed for proper operation.
+OSE’s budget in 2021 was a fraction of that– 50 million euros per year, and in 2022 it dropped even further to €45 million.
+As of July 2023, OSE’s annual funding was increased to 75 euros million.
 But the funding needs for maintenance expands beyond the agency’s day-to-day operation.

 This summer the European Commission approved approximately €520 in funding for projects including upgrading rail lines, and installation of signaling systems.
-For the section between the central Athens station and Three Bridges, OSE is drawing up contracts to install the needed signaling system, and seeking another €1.5 million in funding.
+For the section between the central Athens station and Three Bridges, OSE is drawing up contracts to install the needed signaling system and seeking another €1.5 million in funding.

 Staikouras reported to parliament that plans have been made to hire and train more workers, that rail lines are under repair, that radio communication for tunnels was enhanced, and safety equipment was upgraded.
 But he estimated that a further €463 million was needed to implement repairs after the storm “Daniel”, and further maintenance was needed beyond that.
 He closed stating, “A continuous effort is needed to bring the Greek railways to the level we envision and that our citizens deserve.”